Skip to main content

 fibe agents download-attachment <id> <name> --to ./context.zip

-fibe agents pokes <id> # list pokes attached
+fibe agents pokes list <id> # list pokes attached

 fibe agents messages <id> # message history